 Start out easy if you’ve never been on a hike together before or if it’s your first one in a while.
 You can always choose a more difficult option next time!

 Go during weather that is conducive to safe hiking.
 This is true for both you and your pup.
 Prepare for chilly conditions by dressing in layers so you can take them off as you warm up.
 Always wear sunscreen, bring a brimmed hat or visor, and avoid too much direct sun exposure.
 Ensure your four-legged companion is safe by taking a look at the temperatures before you head out, making certain that the weather will be safe (not too hot or too cold) for him or her.
 Excessive exposure to heat can lead to heatstroke, so you’ll likely want to go in the morning when temperatures are most moderate.
+Veterinarians report there are more heatstroke cases in spring and early summer when the temperatures are still mild.
+Remember, your companion is wearing a fur coat, may not yet be acclimatized to the increased temperature which can cause them to overheat relatively quickly.

 Pack snacks and plenty of water.
 Dogs get tired just like people, and taking regular rest breaks to drink water and consume some sustenance will be key to keep everyone happy and healthy.
 Let your pup cool down in the shade of a pine tree while he or she sips some water and snacks on dog treats, then get back to the hike.